PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Synthetic Experiments

-Finally, tables \hyperref[tab:3a]{3a} and \hyperref[tab:3b]{3b} compare runtime timings of each algorithm.
-For point-based solvers, our algorithm outperforms other solutions which feature more complicated formulations.
-SQPnP in particular has many expensive operations including a 9x9 matrix eigendecomposition.
-For line-based solvers, the algorithms are comparable for small numbers of lines.
+\cref{tab:3a,tab:3b} compare runtime timings of each algorithm.
+For point-based solvers, our algorithm significantly outperforms other solutions which feature more complicated formulations.
+SQPnP in particular has many expensive operations including a $9\times9$ matrix eigendecomposition.
+For line-based solvers, the algorithms are all generally fast for small numbers of lines.
 For larger line amounts, the proposed solver scales more efficiently due to estimating rotation and translation simultaneously with a single pass over the inputs.
 The other solvers require at least two iterations (three for gPnLup with multiple cubic roots) due to their sequential estimation of rotation followed by translation.
 Furthermore, the proposed algorithm's streamlined solution for planar configurations, a case ignored by other approaches, yields the best timings in all experiments.
+However, with our fast root finding strategy, our timings for general configurations follow very closely.